LLT Guidelines for Articles Reporting on Research

 - Statement of the research questions examined in the study

-- Description of the theoretical framework(s) underlying the research question
+- When appropriate, a description of the theoretical framework(s) underlying the research question

 - Relationship between the study and previous work in the area under investigation

-- Detailed description of the participants and research site
+- Detailed description of the data sources or the study participants, including research site and recruitment

-- Detailed description of data collection and analysis procedures
+- Detailed description of data collection and data analytic strategies and procedures

 - Limitations of the study